NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 Once you are done, please submit the abstract [HERE](https://airtable.com/shrUeDqzGe8Cplk8u).

-## W3D3 and W3D4 (3h/day)
+## W3D3 and W3D4 (3h/day): Results

 Abstract writing day should have helped you narrow down what results (positive or negative) you would actually need to answer your question.
 You will use the rest of this time to try to get a result, or make progress towards an answer.
 This might not work out in such a short time, but don’t get discouraged: this part normally takes months if not years of work.
 You might need some new tools at this point to analyze your model, such as dimensionality reduction techniques, or visualization methods for units inside deep neural networks.

 * If you know what analysis you need, but don’t know how to do it, the TAs are there to help you.
 They can point you to useful toolkits that may be difficult to find otherwise.
 * Try not to implement complicated analyses from scratch.
 Use existing toolkits, and learn how to use them well.
 This kind of knowledge is very helpful long-term.
 * If you find a negative answer to your question, that is absolutely ok!
 Please do report that.
 Then go back and think about how this affects your initial hypothesis.
 Does it rule it out, or could there be limitations in this particular data that lead to the negative result?
 What other data would you collect that would be better suited for answering this question?
 Try to design a new experiment in very specific detail and tell us about it.
 Who knows, somebody might run that experiment someday!
 * If you find a positive result (i.e. the data matches your hypothesis), then you should spend the rest of your time validating it to make absolutely sure it is really true.
 You will need to design controls using the data (shuffling controls), or using simulated data, and you need to check the logic of your pipeline from start to end.
 Did you accidentally select only neurons that were tuned to a behavior, and then showed that they respond to aspects of that behavior?
 Did you sort neurons by their peak response time and then found sequences in your data?
 That is circular reasoning!
 There are some obvious and some not-so-obvious circular analyses that can catch even experienced researchers off-guard.
 This is what the controls are especially useful at catching.

 At the end of W3D4, you should also submit your slides via this [Airtable link](https://airtable.com/shr5NJa397fSYNDsO).

-## W3D5 Presentations (last day!)
+## W3D5 (last day!): Presentations

 This is the day where you present your project to other groups who worked on the same topic.
 Your project TA will be invited too, but they are busy so they might not make it.
 The groups will take turns to share their screens.
 You can use figures and other graphics, but this is meant to be told as a story, and everyone from your group should take a turn telling a part of the story.
 Tell us about the different hypotheses you’ve had at different points and how you refined them using some of the tools we taught.